gridcoin-community/Gridcoin-Site/wiki/faq.md

 1. Close your wallet.
 2. Move all data from the current location to the new location.
 The default location of the data is `%appdata%\GridcoinResearch`.
-3. After you move the entire contents, right click the Gridcoin Shortcut, select properties, and add `-choosedatadir` to the end.
+3. After you move the contents of the folder, right click the Gridcoin Shortcut, select properties, and add `-choosedatadir` to the end.

 4. Run the wallet.
 5. It will show the dialog box to choose the data directory.
 6. Choose the new location.